Amen break: Sampling

 In the 1980s, with the rise of hip-hop, DJs began using turntables to loop drum breaks from records, which MCs would rap over.
 In 1986, "Amen, Brother" was included on Ultimate Breaks and Beats, a compilation of old funk and soul tracks with clean drum breaks intended for DJs.
-Salt-N-Pepa's 1986 single "I Desire" has one of the earliest uses of the Amen break.
+Salt-N-Pepa's 1986 single "I Desire" was one of the first tracks to sample the Amen break.

 In 1988, Mantronix released the influential track "King of the Beats", which edited and processed the Amen break to make it "central to the track rather than simply a rhythmic bedding".
-A number of releases that year took the Amen break into the mainstream, including "Straight Outta Compton" by N.W.A and "Keep It Going Now" by Rob Base & DJ E-Z Rock.
+The break was used in a number of mainstream tracks that year, including "Straight Outta Compton" by N.W.A and "Keep It Going Now" by Rob Base & DJ E-Z Rock.
 It was widely sampled in British dance music in the early 1990s, especially in drum and bass and jungle.
 It has been used in multiple genres, including rock music by acts such as Oasis, in commercials, and television themes such as Futurama.

 The Amen break has been in used in thousands of tracks, making it one of the most widely sampled tracks in history.
 It became popular as it was easy to manipulate and offered a simple way to create jungle music.
 The English drummer Tom Skinner cited the appealing "crunch" of the recording quality.
 Producers have manipulated it by altering its pitch or speed, or re-ordering its components to mimic ghost notes or other effects.